-People filing bankruptcy are often worried about losing their retirement money.
-However, in the vast majority of cases, this money is protected and untouchable by the trustee.
+People filing for bankruptcy are often worried about losing their retirement money.
+However, in most cases, this money is protected and untouchable by the trustee.
 This is why I advise against raiding a pension or IRA for money to pay down debts.

 You can seriously jeopardize your future for no good reason.
 This is because the money is either not considered an asset, is a fully exempted asset, or has a high exemption amount.